This first Blog looks directly at our thoughts and some things we can ask ourselves to help us prevent stress:

 - Can I think about this differently?
 There are hundreds of ways to interpret the situation differently.
 That is the wonderful thing about free will or our innate freedom to choose.

 Sometimes we forget these things and the stress response turns on.
 When that does, we need definite ways of turning it off.
 This involves relaxation exercises and coping skills.
-All of these things will be treated as we explore this exciting field of study that relates directly to you and me.

 via Posterize